 After collecting information into Onna, you may wish to put certain data on legal hold.
-Within Onna, you may put data from sources that a specific Onna user in your organization has added on legal hold.
+Within Onna, you may put entire sources on legal hold or all sources that have been added by a specific user on legal hold.

-Note: In order to access the Legal Hold option you must have admin level permissions within Onna.
+Note: In order to access the Source Hold option you must have admin level permissions within Onna.

-To enable legal hold at a user level, navigate to the Legal Hold section found within the menu on the lefthand side
+To create a source hold, navigate to the source Hold section found within the menu on the lefthand side.

 Next, select 'Add legal hold,' give your legal hold a name, and click 'Next'